É: Navajo

+In the Navajo alphabet é represents the mid front short vowel (/e/) with high tone.

 Occitan

 Polish

 In Polish, é was historically used for a vowel called e pochylone or e ścieśnione, sounded as [e], [ɨ] or [i] depending on the dialect.
 Since 1891, é is no longer used in standard Polish and is replaced by the simple e.
 It is, however, retained in editions of poetry where the rhyme suggests pronouncing it as i or y.